Chart Color Schemes

 Travancore features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Travancore's dwelling structure in its latest Census comprised 15.2% houses and 84.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Travancore's dwelling structure in its latest Census report showed 15.2% houses and 84.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Travancore stood at 16.7%, with mortgaged dwellings at 25.8% and rented ones at 57.5%.
-The median monthly mortgage repayment was $1,513, below Melbourne metro's average of $2,000.
-Median weekly rent in Travancore was $351, compared to Melbourne metro's $390.
-Nationally, Travancore's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,513, lower than Melbourne metro's $2,000.
+Median weekly rent was $351 in Travancore, compared to Melbourne metro's $390.
+Nationally, Travancore's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing